 4.

-'Poco' indicates a small but existing amount, not absence, so the sentence is incorrect.
+'Poco' indicates a small but existing amount, not absence, so this sentence is incorrect.

 Lesson Overview: Quantifiers in Spanish